majo48/arena-git/README.md

 # arena-git
-Create a 'Digital Surface Model' from Copernicus data and store the DSM in a SQLite database.
+Create a 'Digital Surface Model' (DSM) from Copernicus data and store the DSM in a SQLite database.